livechat/lc-sdk-js/README.md

 * lc-sdk-js 4.x.x -> LiveChat API 3.4
 * ...

 All open versions of LiveChat API are available as git tags in lc-sdk-js.
-However, a developer-preview version (not completed yet, may introduce breaking changes in the future) is avaiable in lc-sdk-js as a git branch.
+However, a developer-preview version (not completed yet, may introduce breaking changes in the future) is available in lc-sdk-js as a git branch.

 ## Installation